 The Sunshine State hosts an average of more than 100 clear-sky weather days and that means lots of sunlight!
-Protect yourself from the harmful, and strong, UV rays with a travel size sunscreen.
+Protect yourself from the harmful, and strong, UV rays with a travel-size sunscreen.
 Even if the day is gloomy, the sun can damage your skin.
 Many tourists get burnt the most on days where the sun isn’t blasting down on them.

-This is a good spot to remind you to always wear your sunglasses into the park!
+This is a good spot to remind you to always wear your sunglasses in the park!
 You don’t want to be squinting all day.
 It’s uncomfortable, bad for your eyes, and can cause headaches.

 7. Medicine Box

 This is the one item we pack that we hope we don’t need, but we’re always happy we have it when we do need it!
 Battling a bad headache, upset stomach, allergies, or other symptoms does not equal fun, even if you’re at the Happiest Place on Earth.
 In the medicine box that I pack for a day at Disney, I keep a few Ibuprofen, Tums/Pepto, and Allegra (for those Florida allergies).
 I also throw in a couple of band-aids in the box!
 This is my pill organizer, and I absolutely love it.